Code-named “New Work,” Sign up for updates on my newest project

-Mrs. Wobbles and the Tangerine House: The Mysterious Floor: The first sample of a larger anthology of children’s stories set in a magical foster care home.
+Mrs. Wobbles and the Tangerine House: The first four stories of a larger anthology of children’s stories set in a magical foster care home.
 I have written these interactive stories in collaboration with my two children.

 Speidishow: a month-long netprov featuring an imaginary reality show for Spencer Pratt and Heidi Montag.
 The netprov included multiple characters, large story arcs, and weekly episodes live tweeted by featured players and Speidi-fans at large.
 (Collaboration with Rob Wittig)